Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: UAV Intelligent Identification: Fusion of Multi-Sensor Data and Deep Learning

-Beyond signal identification technology, current UAVs also utilize a variety of other identification technologies, as shown in Figure 7.
-Among these, radar possesses long-range detection capabilities, enabling accurate target positioning and motion trajectory tracking, and is not affected by lighting or weather conditions.
-However, it exhibits low sensitivity to low-altitude, slow-moving, small UAVs, is susceptible to terrain clutter interference, and struggles to distinguish between hovering UAVs and static objects.
-OE sensors can provide high-resolution images for extracting the shape, texture, and thermal radiation features of targets \cite{Wu_2019_ICCV}.
-However, they have a short effective range, are highly affected by weather conditions, and involve high computational complexity.
+Beyond RF signal identification, there are a variety of identification approaches for UAVs, as shown in Figure 7.
+Specifically, radar possesses long-range detection capabilities and is not affected by lighting or weather conditions.
+In terms of performance, the radar attains an identification probability of at least 85\%, coupled with a false alarm rate of no more than 5\% \cite{9409707}.
+However, it exhibits low sensitivity to low-altitude, slow-moving, small UAVs and struggles to distinguish between hovering UAVs and static objects \cite{10375084}.
+OE sensors can provide high-resolution images for extracting the shape, texture, and thermal radiation features of UAVs \cite{9694151}.
+However, they are highly affected by weather conditions and involve high computational complexity.
+Acoustic sensors can distinguish UAVs from non-target objects such as birds by capturing the noise harmonics and transient characteristics of UAV propellers \cite{s20143923}, which feature a fully passive identification capability, and are sensitive to low-altitude, slow-moving targets.
+Nevertheless, they suffer from limited detection range, are susceptible to interference from environmental noise, and struggle to differentiate individual UAVs within swarms.